ECS-CS/html/Q4-CapstoneProject-W01D01.md

 ## STEP 1

-We are styling the `<div>` element by giving it a background-image, height a font-size, and a font color.
+We are styling the `<div>` element by giving it a background-image, height, font-size, and a font color.

 We will **target** the `<div>` we created in Step 2 of HTML by doing the following: